Rashid1152/cekbpom/README.md

-there are 2 projects in this repo
+there are 2 projects in this repo cekbpom_scraper and cekbpom_web.

 **1. cekbpom_scraper:**